Jamaica's First High-Powered Rocketry Organisation

 Our strength comes from our community.
 We welcome engineers, educators, students, and enthusiasts at every level.
 If you want to build, you have a place here.

 Jamaica's first national high-powered rocketry competition.
 Build a real rocket.
 Fly a real payload.
-Launch from Morant Point on August 16, 2026.
+Launch from Golden Grove, St. Thomas on August 15, 2026.

 LNRC 2026 is the first time anyone in Jamaica has been able to design, build, and fly a real high-powered rocket as part of a national competition.
 Your team will be handed a real motor, real avionics, and a real airframe kit.
 You will spend three months building it, simulating it, and arguing about it.
-Then on August 16, you stand on the coast at Morant Point and watch it fly.
+Then on August 15, you stand on the coast at Golden Grove, St. Thomas and watch it fly.

 The mission: hit exactly 300 m, eject your PicoSat at apogee so it logs the descent, predict its landing coordinate to the metre, and recover a raw egg intact.
 Lowest score wins - because in real aerospace, precision matters more than power.